 Renewing Federal Emergency Unemployment Benefits: Vital for Women & Families - and the Economy

-Persistently high unemployment — and historic levels of long-term unemployment — necessitate renewing federal emergency unemployment insurance benefits that are set to expire in December 2013.
+Persistently high unemployment – and historic levels of long-term unemployment – necessitate renewing federal emergency unemployment insurance benefits that expired in December 2013.

-More than four years after the severe recession that began in December 2007 officially ended in June 2009, the slow economic recovery has brought the national unemployment rate below 8 percent — but job seekers continue to outnumber job openings by almost three to one, and the ranks of the long-term unemployed remain at historic levels.
-Improvement in the national unemployment rate over the past year has been due entirely to people dropping out of, or not entering, the labor force due to weak job opportunities.
-As of October 2013, more than one in three jobless workers — nearly 4.1 million Americans — had been unemployed for more than six months.
+Four and a half years after the severe recession that began in December 2007 officially ended in June 2009, the slow economic recovery has brought the national unemployment rate to 6.7 percent – but job seekers continue to outnumber job openings by almost three to one, and the ranks of the long-term unemployed remain at historically high levels.
+Recent improvement in the national unemployment rate has been due primarily to people dropping out of, or not entering, the labor force due to weak job opportunities.
+As of December 2013, nearly four in ten jobless workers – almost 3.9 million Americans – had been unemployed for more than six months.

 Download the full fact sheet below.